samuelburbulla/dune-mmesh/doc/installation.rst

 Gmsh.

-A minimal setup with Docker can be set up as follows:
+On Linux the requirements could be installed as follows:

 .. code-block:: bash

-  docker run -it ubuntu:latest
-  apt update
-  apt install g++ cmake python3 python3-pip python3-venv pkg-config libboost-dev libopenmpi3 libsuitesparse-dev gmsh git
+  apt install g++ cmake python3 python3-pip python3-venv pkg-config libboost-dev libopenmpi-dev openmpi-bin libsuitesparse-dev gmsh git git-lfs

 On MacOS, you can install the required dependencies by installing the Xcode Command Line Tools and using Homebrew: